-- ▶ The ratio between the amount of the largest work on a PE and the amount of the lightest work on another PE. - ▶ Good load balancing is a key to have a good speed-up factor. - Speed-up factor: ratio between the parallel version with a given number of processors and the baseline version. - Is it possible to achieve super linear speed-up? - \bullet Super linear speed-up means you can make the code to run N times faster using less than N times about of hardware. - > Yes, on badly ordered game trees. - ▶ Not in real game trees with a reasonable good algorithm.
+- A factor affecting how well can you match Amdahl's law. - How fine can you parallelize your code? - > instruction level - procedure level - ▶ task level - Speed-up factor: ratio between the parallel version with a given number of processors and the baseline version. - Is it possible to achieve super linear speed-up? - \bullet Super linear speed-up means you can make the code to run N times faster using less than N times about of hardware. - ▶ Yes, on badly ordered game trees. - ▶ Not in real game trees with a reasonable good algorithm.